Revitalization of Older Commercial Facilities; Tax Credit

 Establishes an income tax credit for revitalization of older commercial facilities, including retail, hotel, warehouse, and industrial facilities; provided that either the facility or the commercial district where the facility is located is at least twenty-five years old; projects over $2,500,000 required to pay prevailing wages under chapter 104, Hawaii Revised Statutes.

 HOUSE OF REPRESENTATIVES

 TWENTY-SECOND LEGISLATURE, 2003

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

-The legislature further finds that providing an incentive to encourage tenants and building owners to redevelop and improve older established commercial districts in need of new buildings, reconstruction, and investment would be an economic benefit to the State, as well as to these older commercial districts.
+The legislature further finds that a tax incentive to encourage tenants and building owners to redevelop and improve older, established commercial districts in need of new buildings, reconstruction, and investment, would provide an economic benefit to the State as well as to these older commercial districts.

 The purpose of this Act is to establish a tax credit for the revitalization of older commercial buildings and districts throughout the State of Hawaii.

 SECTION 2.
 Chapter 235, Hawaii Revised Statutes, is amended by adding a new section to be appropriately designated and to read as follows:

 "§235- Commercial construction and remodeling tax credit. (a) There shall be allowed to each taxpayer subject to the taxes imposed by this chapter and chapter 237, an income tax credit, which shall be deductible from the taxpayer's net income tax liability, if any, imposed by this chapter for the taxable year in which the credit is properly claimed.

 The amount of the credit shall be five per cent of the construction or renovation costs incurred during the taxable year for each qualified facility located in Hawaii, and shall not include the construction or renovation costs for which another credit was claimed under this chapter for the taxable year.